dubdubdubco/stripe-daily-slack/README.md

 ## Deployment

+For production use, this repo is setup with a GitHub Actions workflow that runs daily at 9:00 AM.
+You simply need to configure the `STRIPE_API_KEY` and `SLACK_BOT_TOKEN` secrets, and `SLACK_CHANNEL_ID` variable.

-For production use, consider using a process manager like PM2:
+Alternatively, you can consider using a process manager like PM2:

 ```bash
 npm install -g pm2